jhi2/flconverters/README.md

 ```

 This is my first attempt at creating a library.
 This library allows for the conversion of files into other formats (both as a single file and as a batch).
+It relies on pillow, opencv, XLSXWriter and docx for most conversions.
+The rest are done by default python libraries.
 Currently, installation is available through pip, but in the future conda installation will be possible.

 ## Features